UniversalScientificTechnologies/xDOS_doc/record_format.md

 - **Header and measurement block order**: the file begins with a single, uninterrupted block of header messages, then continues with an uninterrupted stream of particle and status messages for the remainder of the file. `$DIG_NAME`/`$ADC_NAME`, where present, immediately follow `$DIG`/`$ADC`.
 The relative order of the other header messages is otherwise not defined.
 - **Sessions**: a measurement session (device start-up to power-off) is written to one or more files.
 Each file belongs to exactly one session and starts with its own complete header block; header messages are not repeated within a file.
 A device restart always begins a new file.
 Whether and when a running session continues in a new file depends on the device firmware.

+## Maximum message length

+- A line, including its line terminator, is at most 524 288 bytes (512 KiB) long.
+Readers must accept lines up to this length.
+- `$STOP` carries at most 65 536 histogram fields; each histogram value is in the range 0–65 535.
+- `<text>` in `$ERROR` is at most 512 characters long.

 ## Changes against Version 2

 - New header message `$DATAFORMAT` naming the data format.